ARCHIMEDES: A Really Cool High Impact Method for Exploring Down into Europan Subsurface

 Artist’s concept of the ARCHIMEDES direct laser penetrator on Europa.

-ARCHIMEDES is the latest cryobot under development in the Stone Aerospace shop and it uses Direct Laser Penetration (DLP).
+ARCHIMEDES is a cryobot that uses Direct Laser Penetration (DLP).
 DLP represents a novel approach to penetrating ice.
 Heretofore, ice penetration systems have fallen into three major classes: mechanical drills, hot water drills, and passive melt probes.
 In the ARCHIMEDES Project we are developing and testing a 5 cm diameter probe that injects the power from a 5 kW, 1070 nm laser into ice.

 DLP works because of a particular feature in the transmission spectra of light in water and in water ice.
 At approximately 1070 nm (near-IR) light is preferentially absorbed in a volume of ice ahead of the probe with only a small amount being absorbed in the liquid water film below the nose of the probe.
 The ice melts and the probe descends under its own weight.
 The approach is remarkably efficient because the energy is coupled directly into the ice with negligible sidewall heating loss.
 In short, we are able to put the energy right where we want it and not waste any heat where we don’t need it.